Saxondale: Tommy Saxondale

 Middle-aged pest-controller Thomas "Tommy" Gregory Saxondale (Steve Coogan) is the survivor of a hostile divorce who now lives with his girlfriend, Magz.
 Tommy speaks with an East Midlands accent and occasionally refers to his Nottingham heritage, though he and Magz live in Stevenage, Hertfordshire.
 An ex-roadie, Tommy regards himself as a maverick and a free thinker and takes every opportunity to impart his wisdom to his young assistant, Raymond; most of the time the wisdom he imparts is not quite as sound as he likes to think.
 In his line of work, as well as pharaoh ants, mice, and occasionally moths, Tommy has to battle with snowboarders, pigeon-loving activists, and people who talk about property prices.
 Tommy knows his own mind and isn't afraid to speak it; unfortunately, Tommy also has anger management problems, and when those around him don't give him quite the level of respect he feels he deserves, it tends to lead to explosions of temper that result in a few more visits to the anger management course.
 Tommy is devoted to his Ford Mustang Mach 1, although he drives a much less macho Bedford Rascal for work (from Episode 2 the Rascal is replaced by a Renault Kangoo).
 Tommy also resents that people often remind him throughout the series that he never toured with Led Zeppelin.

 Magz

 Margaret "Magz" Nith (Ruth Jones) is Tommy Saxondale's girlfriend.
-She is Welsh and is the proprietor of a shop where she sells "shocking" T-shirts and posters, which she designs herself, often depicting cultural icons smoking drugs.
+She is Welsh and is the proprietor of a shop called ‘Smash the System’ where she sells "shocking" T-shirts and posters, which she designs herself, often depicting cultural icons smoking drugs.
 Magz is level-headed and kind, acting as a stabilising influence when Tommy seems on the verge of becoming enraged.
 She is often seen painting iconic feminine figures such as the Brontë sisters or Joan of Arc topless or in overtly sexual positions.
 She and Tommy engage in an active and rather kinky sex life.